 What Kind of Websites Can be Created With a Website Builder?

-Website builders have come a long way in the past few decades, and today there is very little need for anyone to resort to actual coding of a website.
+Website builders have come a long way in the past few decades, and today there is very little need for anyone to resort to the actual coding of a website.
 Even people with extensive coding experience have to wonder at this point, what's the point of sticking it out alone?
 The best website builder will allow you to completely customize your page for an entirely made-from-scratch look while being drag-and-drop simple to make.

 All website builders share a similar workflow.
 Once you've decided on the builder you want to use, you select your favorite template.
 You can then use the design function to customize that template as you need for your website.